Going to school

 If you have missed more than 15 days from school, your school can ask the Local Authority to arrange teaching at home.
 These 15 days do not have to be consecutive, but do have to be related to the same medical condition.
 Local Authorities often ask schools to complete the referral to tuition at home.
 This is because schools must show how they have attempted to support you in continuing going to school.
 Support from the Local Authority will vary but often will provide you with an education of five hours within the home environment.
 The actual amount allocated can be agreed depending on what activity level you can cope with, for some this may begin with just five-minute sessions.

 What about my friends at school?

-As a young person with M.E. it can feel very lonely to be at home whilst other people are at school.
-Try and keep in contact with your friends even if you are finding it difficult to leave the house.
-You might find ways such as replying or sending a text or an email, using social media, or more directly such as Skype or by phone.
+As someone with M.E. it can feel lonely to be at home whilst other people are at school.
+Try and keep in contact with your friends by phone, text, WhatsApp, email or social media.

 We know that if you have been away from school for some time you may be nervous about returning.
 This is really normal, and other young people experience this when they have been off school.
 It can also be difficult to explain to your friends, and some young people may find it difficult to understand what M.E. is and how it affects you.
-It might help to share Action for M.E.’s Children and Young People’s Services leaflet with them.
+Some of the young people we worked with designed our Explaining M.E./CFS resource to help with this.